-5 projects to do with leftover yarn that aren’t knitting or crochet
+Alternatives for leftover yarn that aren’t knitting or crochet

 Ever wonder what to do with those tiny balls of yarn you end up with at the end of a project, as well as those little scraps you collect after cutting yarn tails that were too long?

 I have a bag full of them at the moment.
-I used to collect the tiny scraps in a glass jar, which made for a colourful decorative piece, but I was never really sure what to do with the content.
-This led me to think about all the possibilities out there to use them, and why that would be important.
+I started a jar to collect the tiny scraps of yarn cut from finished projects, which has made for a colourful decorative piece, but I wasn’t really sure what to do with the contents .This led me to think about all the possibilities out there for leftover yarn.
+As someone who tries to reduce waste wear I can, it’s important to not let my stash go to waste - even the little pieces!

 Pom Poms